 Bio:

-Noelia went on to have a successful career in education, first as a teacher then as a school administrator.
-She had a strong mission to work in underserved communities and mentor mothers and families that were struggling, using her past experiences to motivate others.
+Noelia went on to have a successful career in education, first as a teacher and then as a school administrator.
+She had a strong mission to work in underserved communities and mentor mothers and families who were struggling, using her past experiences to motivate others.

 Artist Statement: